phytec/kivy-demo/doc/tutorials/first-steps-kivy.rst

 For more information, you can check `the Kivy documentation on Configuration object <https://kivy.org/doc/stable-2.1.0/api-kivy.config.html>`_.

-.. warning:: For the touch screen to work properly, you need to configurate the following parameters: fullscreen and mouse.
+**WARNING** For the touch screen to work properly, you need to configurate the following parameters: fullscreen and mouse.